SEND Information Report 2016-17

 Expertise and Training

 All staff within the school attend CPD training sessions on key aspects of Special Educational Needs teaching.
 These are carried out by the SENCO, teaching staff or by external agencies.
-All staff are expected to provide individualized support for all students within their class groups and have personalized information to assist them in this through the SEN passport system and information available from the learning support department.
+All staff are expected to provide individualized support for all students within their class groups and have personalized information to assist them in this through the SEN person centred plans and information available from the learning support department.
+In addition each department has an SEN link teacher and Teaching assistant who attend regular meetings to discuss students and feedback to their departments.

 The student support centre